Best Cheap Health Insurance in Kansas for 2026

 Why is health insurance expensive in Kansas in 2026?

-Insurance companies want to significantly raise health insurance rates in the coming year because of inflation and expiring tax credits.
+Insurance companies are significantly raising health insurance rates in the coming year because of inflation and expiring tax credits.

 There are several reasons behind this large price increase, including more expensive prescription drug prices, higher health care costs, tariffs and inflation.